 - Statistics for Tax Returns - Review EITC averages from current and previous tax years.

 - Publications and Products - Increase taxpayer awareness with news and promotional content.

 - Participation Rate By State - View yearly data on state participation for the EITC.

 Benefits of the EITC

 We estimate that four out of five workers claim the EITC, which means millions of taxpayers are putting EITC dollars to work for them.
-As of December 2022, more than 31 million workers and families received about $64 billion in EITC.
-The average amount of EITC received nationwide was about $2,043.

 However, there are still millions of people not taking advantage of this valuable credit.
 Help us reach the workers who qualify but miss out on thousands of dollars every year without the EITC.
 Educate them about the credit and motivate them to join the four out of five people who file and claim the credit.
 This includes workers who are: